adambard/learnxinyminutes-docs/solidity.html.markdown

 reveal(100, "mySecret");

 // B. Storage optimization
-// Writing to blockchain can be expensive, as data stored forever  encourages
+// Writing to blockchain can be expensive, as data stored forever; encourages
 // smart ways to use memory (eventually, compilation will be better, but for now
 // benefits to planning data structures - and storing min amount in blockchain)

 // Cost can often be high for items like multidimensional arrays
 // (cost is for storing data - not declaring unfilled variables)

+// C. Data access in blockchain
-// C. Cannot restrict human or computer from reading contents of
+// Cannot restrict human or computer from reading contents of
 // transaction or transaction's state

-// When 'private' specified, indicating that other *contracts* can't read
+// While 'private' prevents other *contracts* from reading data
-// the data directly - any other party can still read the data in blockchain
+// directly - any other party can still read data in blockchain

-// D. All data to start of time is stored in blockchain, so
+// All data to start of time is stored in blockchain, so
 // anyone can observe all previous data and changes

-// E. Cron
+// D. Cron Job
-// Contracts must be manually called to handle time-based scheduling; can create
+// Contracts must be manually called to handle time-based scheduling; can create external
-// external code to do, or provide incentives (ether) for others to do for you
+// code to regularly ping, or provide incentives (ether) for others to

-// F. State machines
+// E. State machines
 // see example below for State enum and inState modifier